aclandmark/PCB111000_breadboard_V2/README.md

 All non essential features such as the text programmer have been removed.
 The resulting code is divided between the following 3 projects.

-Hex verification:  This sits near the bottom of the application partition

 Bootloader launcher: This sets the hardware and sits at the bottom of the application partition

+Hex verification:  This sits just above the launcher

-The bootloader:    This sits in the bootloader partition
+The bootloader:    This sits in the bootloader partition (just below the launcher)

 User programs can occupy the space between 0x000 and 0x3000 i.e. 75% of the 16kB memory